 and OTHER SHOWS (Community Arts) Project

 Ceramics is a very ubiquitous art material.
 It can be used for functional ware, decorative ornament, sculpture, installation art, architecture, and public art.
-As a ceramicist, I am always interested in using clay as the media to engage with the community which does not usually participate in the arts. it is hoped that through art with imagination would carry meaningful messages and trigger new perspectives of the community.
+As a ceramist, I am always interested in using clay as the media to engage with the community which does not usually participate in the arts. it is hoped that through art with imagination would carry meaningful messages and trigger new perspectives of the community.

 "The 1st and OTHER SHOWS: Ceramics x Farming"

 "and OTHER SHOWS: Ceramics x Farming" is a cross-disciplinary community project we co-hosted and collaborated with the Permaculture Institute of Hong Kong, which is an NGO run by a group of local permacultures practitioners and farmers.
 After on-site visits, sharings, and meetings, we were amazed to discover many common interests in both of our professions.
 This includes the use of soil/clay (to grow vs. to create), the heritage of handicraft skills (to farm vs. to make), the value of naturalness (to be organic vs. to be original).
 Our objective is to increase the awareness and interest on permanent agriculture through ceramic art as a catalyst, with a series of cultural events taking place at a local farm site.

 Our contribution included strategic planning and implementation.
 Working together, we coordinated an Artist Talk, two Saturday Artist-led Workshops (Hand-building Pottery & Pit Firing), and a Sunday Ceramics x Farming Festival for the public.
 At this festival, guests were encouraged to participate in a wide variety of art and social activities, including Students Exhibition, Artist Exhibition, Artist Guild Tour, Farmer Guild Tour of local agriculture, Cultural Tour of the Chow Tin Old Village, Arts & Crafts Demonstrations, Face Painting and Farmers Market...etc.
 Additionally, our studio created the ceramic installation of "Hundred Farming Boots" and a set of "Farming" Table Ware especially for this theme to elicit a public dialogue.